 So it took me a while to warm up to the second group.
 But I have now.
-Helena in particular took some getting used to as Princess Margaret went even more wild and savagely struggled to stay afloat and find that elusive creature called personal happiness.
+Helena in particular took some getting used to as Princess Margaret went even more wild and savagely struggled to stay afloat while searching for that elusive creature called personal happiness.

 The casting of John Lithgow as Churchill was amazing.
 The rest of the prime ministers kind of blended for me.
 Maybe because I’m American.
-But that ended when Margaret Thatcher took the stage being played by Gillian Anderson of X-Files fame.
+But that ended when Margaret Thatcher – played by Gillian Anderson of X-Files fame – took the stage.
 (I’ll get to Diana’s casting later).

 All in all, the Margaret Thatcher thing felt weird.
 Now let’s tackle Diana, our Queen of Hearts.
 Swooning here!

 Elizabeth Debicki was cast in the role of our beautiful Diana and sometimes her looks were way off, and at others, spot on.
 The hair was perfect, the body too thin, and at times, I felt like I was really watching Diana.
 But there were other times when Ms. Debicki went way overboard on the expressions of shyness.
 The batting eyes, the looking at people from under the lashes, the constant head tilts.
 The scene where Charles and Diana announce their engagement with the big blue ring is one of them.
 I thought it was wayyy over the top.
 But then, I got over it.